Subhajit-Roy-Partho/cadNano/README.md

 This project provides a Docker container setup for running Cadnano2 v2.2.0 with GUI support on both macOS and Linux systems.
 The Docker image is now available on Docker Hub as `subhajitroy/cadnano`.

+## Known Problems

+The cadnano gui might face issues with saving the files inside the data folder.
+Change the folder to `chmod 777 folderName` to allow edit by any user.
+The cadnano is inside docker with different permission set.

 ## Overview

 Cadnano2 is a software tool for designing DNA origami structures.
 This Docker setup includes: